Skip to main content

 Overview

-MAPS provides a data processing layer that allows you to filter, transform, and analyze event streams in real time.
+MAPS provides a data processing layer that allows you to filter, transform, aggregate, and analyze event streams in real time.

 This layer sits between event ingestion and delivery and is responsible for: